 What is the relationship between content and optimizing your WordPress posts and pages?

 Part of the on-page optimization process is to review your page or post content and make sure that is has the characteristics specified above i.e. that is unique, fresh and long enough (depending on the nature of your website).

 Structured data is good for SEO.
-As explained in a previous post, structured data can improve the way your website is shown in the search results and this has a number of benefits.
+Schemas can improve the way your website is shown in the search results and this has a number of benefits.

 When optimizing your WordPress posts or pages, you need to make sure that the relevant schema is implemented in your pages.

 For more details read, What is Schema Markup in SEO.